Shizoqua/YouTube-Summarizer-Gemini/README.md

-# YouTube Summarizer
+# ❤️ YouTube Summarizer

 This project is a simple web app that lets you paste a YouTube video link and get a summary of the video's content.
 It uses Python and has an easy-to-use design so anyone can try it out.
+Please give star to my this repo for more such wonderful projects.

-## What's Inside?
+## 💡 What's Inside?

 ```
 youtube_summarizer/